Gwenllian of Wales

-Gwenllian ferch Llywelyn (June 1282 - 7 June 1337), commonly known as Gwenllian of Wales, was the daughter of Llywelyn ap Gruffudd, the last native Prince of Wales (Tywysog Cymru).
-Gwenllian is sometimes confused with Gwenllian ferch Gruffudd, who lived two centuries earlier.
+Gwenllian ferch Llywelyn (June 1282 - 7 June 1337; pronounced /cy/), commonly known as Gwenllian of Wales, was the daughter of Eleanor de Montfort and Llywelyn ap Gruffudd, the last native Prince of Wales (Tywysog Cymru).

 Lineage

-Gwenllian (pronounced /cy/) was born in the Gwynedd royal home in Abergwyngregyn near Bangor, Gwynedd.
+Gwenllian was born in the Gwynedd royal home in Abergwyngregyn near Bangor, Gwynedd.
 Gwenllian's mother, Eleanor de Montfort, died during childbirth, or shortly afterwards, on 19 June 1282.
 Gwenllian was descended from dual royal bloodlines: not only was she the daughter of the Prince of Gwynedd and heiress of the royal family of The House of Aberffraw, but her maternal great-grandfather was King John of England.

 Capture by King Edward I

 A few months after Gwenllian's birth, northern Wales was encircled by the English army of King Edward I. On 11 December 1282, her father, Llywelyn ap Gruffudd, was killed in battle; the exact circumstances are unclear and there are conflicting accounts of his death.
-Both accounts agree, however, that Llywelyn was tricked into leaving the bulk of his army and was then attacked and killed.
-Gwenllian's uncle, Dafydd ap Gruffudd, assumed her guardianship, but on 21 June 1283, he was captured with his family at Nanhysglain, a secret hiding place in a bog by Bera Mawr in the uplands of northern Wales.
+Gwenllian's uncle, Dafydd ap Gruffudd, assumed her guardianship, until 21 June 1283, when he was captured with his family at Nanhysglain, a secret hiding place in a bog by Bera Mawr in the uplands of northern Wales.
 Dafydd, severely injured, was taken to Rhuddlan then moved under guard to Shrewsbury, where he was later executed.